-You are probably familiar with the fact that different foods affect your body differently.
+You might be familiar with the fact that different foods affect your body physique differently.
 But food doesn’t only have an influence on your physical health, it also has a big influence on your brain health!
+Read more below.

 On this page you can learn more about the benefits of the ingredients that we use in our bakery café for your brain health.

 Did you know that India has a spectacularly low number of Alzheimer’s cases?
 This is partly due to the curries they eat, with turmeric as a main, recurring spice.1

 The bioactive substance in turmeric is called “curcumin”.
 Curcumin has anti-inflammatory and antioxidant properties, and helps keeping our brain cells healthy as we age.2,3

 It turns out that our body’s ability to absorb curcumin can be increased by 2000% when black pepper is consumed at the same time.

 Our turmeric latte is prepared with a homemade spice mix.
 Next to turmeric we added some black pepper to make sure you will enjoy all the benefits from drinking this golden milk.

 Have you ever heard of the neurotransmitter serotonin?
 When low levels of serotonin are produced in your body, your mood is affected and you experience less happy feelings.
 The good news here is: we can influence serotonin levels by choosing the foods that we eat.1,4